phorton1/base-apps-artisan/docs/readme.md

 # Artisan Perl

-Artisan Perl is primarily a complete, self contained, system for organizing, presenting, and playing audio from a local Music Library of consisting of files, like MP3s, contained in a single folder tree, on a Windows computer.
+Artisan Perl is a complete, self contained, system for organizing, presenting, and playing audio from a local Music Library consisting of files, like MP3s, contained in a folder tree on some machine.

-In addition, it implements, and takes advantage of certain DLNA and UPNP standards:
+Artisan implements, and takes advantage of industry standards, like UPNP and DLNA to work with other devices on the home network.

 - it is a standard DLNA Media Server, providing its Library to a huge number of existing devices (Music Players) that can render audio on